 Tip: To change viewing angles in the middle of a movie, press the Pause button in the Movie Window and change your location.
-The movie will not resume recording until you press the Record button again.
+The movie will not start recording again until you press the Record button again.

 Playing Back Movies: You can use the QuickTime movie player to play back your movies.
-To play back a movie, doubleclick the file in the folder where you saved it.
+To play back a movie, double-click the file in the folder where you saved it.
 The QuickTime player will open and begin playing your movie.